 Franciscan Museum of Gorica

-Besides the chronological sequence, the arrangement in the space is determined by thematic entities within a certain time period: everyday life, art, religion and literature.
-Each historical period is marked by a different color: prehistoryearth-red, Romered, early Christianityyellow-orange, Middle Agespurple.
-Archaeological exhibits are accompanied by illustrative contributions and ambient reconstructions in the space.
+In addition to the chronological sequence, the spatial layout is defined by thematic units within each time period: daily life, art, religion, and writing.
+Each historical period is marked by a distinct colour: Prehistory – earthy red; Roman period – red; Early Christianity – yellow-orange; Middle Ages – purple.
+The archaeological exhibits are accompanied by illustrative materials and ambient reconstructions within the space.

-• Part of the illustrative material was converted into video projections, which are projected with a musical background as part of the permanent set.
-In interaction with visitors, it is planned to play a Roman game on a board with tokens and the possibility of weaving on the reconstruction of a prehistoric wooden loom.
+- Part of the illustrative material has been transformed into video projections, which are shown with a musical background as part of the permanent exhibition.
+Visitor interaction includes playing a Roman board game with tokens, as well as the opportunity to weave on a reconstruction of a prehistoric wooden loom.

-The oldest exhibited exhibits date from the late Eneolithic.
-The Early Bronze Age is marked by ceramic finds from the hillforts.
-A special exhibition unit is represented by finds from a prehistoric grave under tumulus no. 16 on Kupreško polje.
-The Delmatians are represented by finds from hillforts and finds from graves and warrior hoards.
-After the arrival of the Romans, the Delmatians took over the elements of Roman civilization; the exhibition part is divided into several thematic units: Roman army, Romanization, roads, architecture, costume, tools and crafts, stonemason's workshops, epigraphy, games, cults and funeral customs.
-Early Christianity is witnessed by fragments of church architecture and furniture.
-Findings related to the baptismal font and early Christian liturgy, everyday life and late antique necropolises are exhibited as separate units.
-Avar arrowheads mark the transition from the ancient to the middle ages.
+The oldest exhibited artefacts date from the Late Eneolithic (Copper Age).
+The Early Bronze Age is marked by ceramic finds from hillforts (gradine).
+A special exhibition unit is dedicated to finds from a prehistoric grave beneath Tumulus No. 16 on the Kupres Field.
+The Delmatae (an Illyrian tribe) are represented through hillfort finds, grave goods, and a warrior's hoard.
+Upon the arrival of the Romans, the Delmatae adopted elements of Roman civilization.
+This exhibition section is divided into several thematic units: the Roman army, Romanization, roads, architecture, clothing, tools and crafts, stonemasonry workshops, epigraphy, games, cults, and funerary customs.
+Early Christianity is evidenced by fragments of church architecture and furnishings.
+Special units display finds related to the baptismal well and early Christian liturgy, daily life, and Late Antique necropolises.
+The transition from Antiquity to the Middle Ages is marked by the tips of Avar arrows.
 The arrival of the Croats marked the beginning of the Middle Ages.
-A special thematic unit is represented by church architecture with exposed fragments of church furniture.
-In the vitrines, finds of jewelry, ceramic vessels, tools and weapons from graves are displayed.
-In the late Middle Ages, along with exposed jewelry and parts of costumes, the most important group is represented by the findings from the Franciscan monastery of St. Ive in Livno from the beginning of XIV.
-St. The Letter is linked to the late Middle Ages as a separate entity.
-A special place is occupied by a plaque with the inscription of Pope Tjehodrag from Lištan, written in Croatian Cyrillic in the XII period. century.
-After the arrival of the Turks, when a new period begins, the archaeological structure as a historical-cultural unit ends.
+A special thematic unit is dedicated to church architecture, with exhibited fragments of church furnishings.
+Display cases contain jewellery, ceramic vessels, tools, and weapons from graves.
+In the Late Middle Ages, in addition to jewellery and clothing items, the most important unit consists of finds from the Franciscan Monastery of St. John (Sveti Ive) in Livno, dating from the early 14th century.
+A special unit related to the Late Middle Ages is Writing.
+A particularly significant place is held by the stone inscription bearing the name of Priest Tjehodrag from Lištani, written in Croatian Cyrillic script from the mid-12th century.
+The archaeological exhibition ends as a historical-cultural unit with the arrival of the Ottomans, which began a new era.

-The conceptual design of the exhibition and the choice of materials:
+Conceptual design of the exhibition and selection of materials:

-Authors of the spatial concept, showcases and artistic layout:
+Authors of the spatial concept, display cases, and visual design of the exhibition:

 Marko Rogošić and Miran Palčok